warw511/Readthedocs-TCC/docs/source/_build/html/_sources/index.rst.txt

 ********************

 When a Master file has been uploaded, the application will go into the *Campus Configuration* page.
-The first selections that will be shown are the *Campus*, *Building*, and *Time Zone* dropdown's.
+The first selections that will be shown are the *Campus*, *Building*, and *Time Zone* dropdowns.

 .. image:: _images/campus_Pg.JPG